-You should compare the thickness of the plate bottom with the working distance of the objective lens to ensure that it is compatible.
+Compare the thickness of the plate bottom with the working distance of the objective lens to ensure that it is compatible.
 In general, objectives with higher numerical aperture (NA) tend to require thin-bottomed plates.
 Plates with a bottom thickness comparable to a standard coverslip (0.17 mm) work well with all supported objectives.

 Note: Plates with ultra-thin bottoms or very thick bottoms can be more uneven and can cause focusing issues.
-For best results, you should use an imaging-quality plate with a bottom thickness between 0.15 mm and 0.7 mm.
+For best results, use an imaging-quality plate with a bottom thickness between 0.15 mm and 0.7 mm.